lolaraji/link-shortener/README.md

 ## about ##

-Made - Monday, May 10th, 2021
+Made - Monday, May 10th, 2021 |
-By - Lola Raji
+By - Lola Raji |
-Languages - HTML and (Vanilla) JavaScript
+Languages - HTML & (Vanilla) JavaScript